Maheshkumar-novice/Chess/README.md

 cell --- bottom_left_diagonal
 ```

+### Check
+Whenever a player make a move their king shouldn't be in check.

+### Knight Move
+I designed knight's move as, one step forward in the four directions it can step and the diagonal moves related to that
+forward step.
+For example, If the knight generate moves for it's left side,
+  * It can step on the left side
+  * It can go to either the top left diagonal or the bottom left diagonal

 Then we use other objects to operate and manipulate this board and the pieces in the cells to play the game of chess.

 ## What I Learned